walkoffcyber/WALKOFF/docs/workflow.rst

 -----------------
 In this tutorial, we will create our first, basic workflow in order to demonstrate the general features of the workflow editor.

+.. _create-global:
 Create Global
 '''''''''''''
 	Before we create a workflow, we will create a global that our actions will use.

-	In the top navigation bar, click on "Globals", then "Add Global".
+	In the top navigation bar, click on ``Globals``, then ``Add Global``.
 Fill out the required fields for this example and set the value to an integer between 1-10.
-Then click "Save" in the dialog box.
+Then click ``Save`` in the dialog box.
 If nothing is populated in the globals table then verify that you created your encryption key by going to
 	:ref:`encryption-label`.

 .. image:: ../docs/images/create_global.png

 Create Workflow
 '''''''''''''''
-	In the top navigation bar, click "Workflows" to return to the main Workflow page.
-Then, near the top of the page, click the "Create New" button.
+	In the top navigation bar, click ``Workflows`` to return to the main Workflow page.
+Then, near the top of the page, click the ``Create New`` button.
 Here you can enter a name for a new workflow.
 Once you enter the name and have filled out the other fields (optional) click "Continue"
 .. image:: ../docs/images/create_workflow.png

 Add Actions to Workspace
 ''''''''''''''''''''''''
 	Let's begin by adding a Hello World action and a Pause action from the HelloWorld app.
 Expand the HelloWorld app by clicking on the app name in the left pane.
 Then, double-click, or click and drag the desired actions into the workspace.

-	Ensure that the Hello World action is set as the starting node by clicking "Set as Start Action" in the Action Parameters pane.
+	Ensure that the Hello World action is set as the starting node by clicking ``Set as Start Action`` in the Action Parameters pane.
 .. image:: ../docs/images/add_actions.png

 Configure Options
 '''''''''''''''''
 	Some actions will have inputs; some required, some optional.
 In this case, the pause action requires a parameter, but the hello_world action does not.
-Set the pause parameter's type to "global" from the dop down and select the global that you created in the previous examples.
+Set the pause parameter's type to ``global`` from the dop down and select the global that you created in the previous examples.
 The global that you set is the amount of time that the pause action will pause for.

 	Finally, connect the actions together by clicking and dragging from the top of the hello_world action to the top of the pause action.
 .. image:: ../docs/images/configuration.png